 What Can I do if My Son or Daughter Needs counseling?

-If you are concerned and believe that your son or daughter might benefit from counseling, please encourage him or her to call our office to set up an appointment.
+If you are concerned and believe that your son or daughter might benefit from counseling, please encourage him or her to call or come into our office to set up an appointment.
 If your son or daughter is not yet willing to call the office, you may call and ask to speak to one of our staff psychologists for guidance on how to manage the situation.